bryceschumacher/hackcu-9-website/README.md

 # hackcu-9

-Our HackCU 9 website code.
+Our HackCU 9 website code!

 We used the following resources.

 For data:
 https://www.statista.com/statistics/742714/cnn-viewers-politics/